juicedappsco/ajaxmvc/README.md

 INTRODUCTION:
-This is a Convention Based MVC framework - including full ORM - that is fully compatible wth WordPress, currently it only supports
+This is a Convention Based MVC framework - including full ORM - that is fully compatible with WordPress, currently it only supports
 AJAX Requests but it will soon be a fully functioning traditional MVC (a standard conventional MVC router is already written and functioning, it needs to be integrated with the WordPress native routing system, a class will probably be designed to handle this integration very soon).